ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Downloading and Staging Input Data
 ==================================
 A set of input files, including static (fix) data and raw initial and lateral boundary conditions (:term:`IC/LBCs`), is required to run the SRW Application.
 The data required for the "out-of-the-box" SRW App case described in Chapters :numref:`%s <QuickstartC>` and :numref:`%s <BuildRunSRW>` is already preinstalled on `Level 1 & 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, along with data required to run the :ref:`WE2E <WE2E_tests>` test cases.
 Therefore, users on these systems do not need to stage the fixed files manually because they have been prestaged, and the paths are set in ``regional_workflow/ush/setup.sh``.
-Users on Level 3 & 4 systems can find the SRW App v2.0.0 release data in the `UFS SRW Application Data Bucket <https://registry.opendata.aws/noaa-ufs-shortrangeweather/>`__ by clicking on `Browse Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html>`__.
+Users on Level 3 & 4 systems can find the most recent SRW App release data in the `UFS SRW Application Data Bucket <https://registry.opendata.aws/noaa-ufs-shortrangeweather/>`__ by clicking on `Browse Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html>`__.

 .. _StaticFixFiles: